 Flowspace 2.0: In 2013, we found a new home for Flowtoys in Emeryville.
 Following months of planning and construction, we moved to our new home on 1 May 2014.
 The new flowspace has evolved to house a gorgeous movement studio, a flow arts and juggling retail shop, a fabrication hub, and a space dedicated to hosting visiting artists and co-conspirators in the creation of more awesome in the world.

-Since the launch of podpoi, Flowtoys also launched the capsule light, and the Flowtoys Composite System, stoking out staff spinners and baton twirlers around the world by introducing the prop world with space-age materials like carbon fiber with new technologies like 3D-printing to bring about a high-performance line of batons and staffs that are lightweight yet durable, thin yet rigid.
+While flowtoys development slowed, we were still able to develop the Flowtoys Composite System, stoking out staff spinners and baton twirlers around the world by introducing the prop world with space-age materials like carbon fiber with new technologies like 3D-printing to bring about a high-performance line of batons and staffs that are lightweight yet durable, thin yet rigid.
 Following the delivery of the abovementioned corporate project, we were freed to dream again and turn our attention back to developing props for our community.